The Silmarillion — Collector's Edition (1982)

 NOTE: The numbering breakdown detail is redacted from a slightly longer piece of work (unpublished).
 I will save the internet from the granular detail, for now.

-ACKNOWLEDGEMENTS: Wayne Hammond material used with permission.
+ACKNOWLEDGEMENTS: Wayne G. Hammond material used with permission.

 Comments